Larry Savage (American football)

-Lawrence Edward Savage (born June 18, 1957) is a former American football linebacker in the Canadian Football League for the Toronto Argonauts.
+Lawrence Edward Savage (born June 18, 1957) is an American former football linebacker in the Canadian Football League (CFL) for the Toronto Argonauts.
 He played college football at Michigan State University.

-Early years
+Early life

 Savage attended Howland High School, where he was a starter at defensive end.

 He accepted a football scholarship from Michigan State University.
 As a freshman, he suffered a knee injury and was lost for the season.
 As a sophomore, he was a backup at inside linebacker.

 As a junior, he was named a starter at outside linebacker and helped the team achieve a Big Ten co-championship.
 He finished his college career with 12 sacks (fourth in school history), 3 interceptions and 4 fumble recoveries.

 Professional career

 Dallas Cowboys

-Savage was selected by the Dallas Cowboys in the eighth round (216th overall) of the 1980 NFL Draft.
+Savage was selected by the Dallas Cowboys in the eighth round (216th overall) of the 1980 NFL draft.
 He was waived on August 25.

 Cleveland Browns

 In 1981, he was signed as a free agent by the Cleveland Browns.
 He was released on August 18.